alfonsomhc/product_demand/README.md

 # Forecasting Product Demand
-Prediction service for a product forecast model.
+Code for a a product forecast model that is deployed as a web API.

 ## Content
 Developed by the data scientist: